-The variable remuneration for adopted Policy's purposes is understood as - in case of the members of the Management Board - discretionary bonus granted by the individual decision of the Supervisory Board, and in case of other Authorized Persons - the annual bonus.
+The variable remuneration for adopted Remuneration Policy's and Variable Remuneration Policy's purposes is understood as - in case of the members of the Management Board - discretionary bonus granted by the individual decision of the Supervisory Board, and in case of other Authorized Persons - the annual bonus.

-In accordance with the Resolution at least 50% of the variable remuneration should be awarded in the form of non-cash instruments whose value highly depends on the financial results of the Bank or DMBH accordingly.
+At least 50% of the variable remuneration should be awarded in the form of non-cash instruments whose value highly depends on the financial results of the Bank or DMBH accordingly.
 This condition is fulfilled by the phantom shares accepted by the Group, whose value will fluctuate depending on the market value of the Bank's shares.
-The remaining part of the variable remuneration is cash award, whereby the interests for the period from awarding to paying out the given part of remuneration will be accrued to the deferred bonus tranche.
+The remaining part of the variable remuneration is a cash award, whereby the interests for the period from awarding to paying out the given part of remuneration will be accrued to the deferred bonus tranche.

-During the deferral period, employees who are rewarded in phantom shares are entitled to dividend equivalent payments in respect of any dividends that are declared and paid to ordinary holders of BHW stock, in accordance with the Policy.
+During the deferral period, employees who are rewarded in phantom shares are entitled to dividend equivalent payments in respect of any dividends that are declared and paid to ordinary holders of BHW stock, in accordance with the Variable Remuneration Policy.